Chemistry Year 11 · Module 1 ⏱ ~30 min

 Sodium (Na) explodes in water.
 Chlorine (Cl₂) is a toxic gas.
 Sodium chloride (NaCl) is safe to eat and simply dissolves in water.
 Explain, using bonding and structure, why NaCl has such different properties.

 Step 1 — What changed?Na and Cl₂ are elements.
 NaCl is a compound — it contains Na⁺ and Cl⁻ ions in a 1:1 ratio, held together by ionic bonds in a rigid 3D lattice.
 The chemical reaction created new bonds and a new structure.
-A chemical reaction doesn't mix element properties — it creates an entirely new substance.
-This is the single most important point in this lesson.

 Answer